tuannnh/cv/index.md

 - Support client's business critical operations on demands via JIRA tickets
 - Build reports, dashboards using Analytical Queries, MAQL

-**Project: Citigo**
+**Project: F&B SAAS Client**
 Support client on technical operations with Product Analytics using Mixplanel
 - Maintain and optimize data pipeline of user activities event data tracked from product/application to Mixpanel and Google BigQuery
 - Support building product analysis reports using Insights, Funnels, Retentions and Flows reporting

-**Project: VietCredit POC**
+**Project: Financial & Banking Client**
-Build data solution POC for VietCredit base on financial data.
+Build data solution POC for a Financial client base on financial data.
 Target to have risk analysis, debt collection performance analysis
 - Build ETL pipeline to extract data from the client's Oracle database, centralize data in Vertica that hosted on Amazon EC2 Instance.
 Used Talend Studio for ETL jobs
 - Schedule cron and monitor jobs run in Linux Management Console server hosted on AWS EC2 using Shell scripts and Apache Airflow
 - Utilize SQL for data transformation and leverage In-database Machine Learning Functions to train models and make Risk predictions